j-a-s-d/xam/docs/xam.md

 **DESCRIPTION**

-*This template includes the push/pop pragmas for inline multiple procs.*
+*This template includes the push/pop pragmas to mark as used multiple symbols.*

 **USAGE**